Romances: Characteristics. 7.17

 Nothing better than challenges, accusations, threats and insults to grab and hold the audience’s attention!

 The language of the romances viejos tends to be simple and frequently formulaic, both features characteristic of oral transmission and often used as part of epic technique.
-Simple language reduces clutter and moves the action forward.
-The formulae are useful to draw the public’s attention (e. g. bien oiréis lo que dirá: "You'll hear what he said” is very common, or bien oiréis lo que hubo dicho), or serve as line fillers as the singer organises his next lines, or they may quickly complete a necessary assonance.
+Simple language reduces clutter and moves the action forward; the formulae are useful to draw the public’s attention (e. g. bien oiréis lo que dirá: “listen well to what he is going to say” is very common or bien oiréis lo que hubo dicho: “listen to what he said”), or to serve as line fillers as the singer organises his next lines, or they may quickly complete a necessary assonance.
 They are essentially tricks of the trade of communication giving a certain archaic and sober quality to the language while complementing the historical flavour of the ballad.